An emerging on-air personality, Imara Jones is the economics contributor to Colorlines Magazine.

 Imara, a finalist for the Rhodes Scholarship, received an undergraduate degree in political science and history from Columbia University and a master’s degree in Economics from the London School of Economics.

-His wide-ranging perspective has helped land him as a frequent guest on television and radio programs, including MSNBC’s The Melissa Harris Perry Show, Huffington Post Live, Al Jazeera America’s Inside Story, PBS’ Democracy Now!, CurrentTV’s Viewpoint, The Takeaway— a program of The New York Times and WNYC Public Radio, and Radio France.
+His wide-ranging perspective has helped land him as a frequent guest on television and radio programs, including CNBC’s Closing Bell, MSNBC’s All In with Chris Hayes and The Melissa Harris Perry Show; Huffington Post Live, Al Jazeera America’s Inside Story, PBS’ Democracy Now!, CurrentTV’s Viewpoint, The Takeaway— a program of The New York Times and WNYC Public Radio, and Radio France.